FredHutch/Oncoscape/INSTALL.md

 ### Mac OS X and Linux Install Instructions

 The first thing that you'll need to do is download the Oncoscape application source from GitHub and place it in the location you wish it to live.
-Open a terminal windows and run the commands below, replacing "\<path\>" with the location you wish to install Oncoscape:
+Open a terminal window and run the commands below, replacing "\<path\>" with the location you wish to install Oncoscape:

 ```bash
 cd /<path>